elvizgz/starwars/README.md

-# starwars
+# star-wars
-A repository based on Star Wars API to learn new languages
+A repository based on [Star Wars API](https://swapi.dev/) to learn new languages